Thursday, July 2, 2009

 These days, the most common material used to make outdoor banners is smooth, good looking but durable vinyl.
 A banner printed on vinyl will stand up to the sun and rain for a number of years, so vinyl banners are often used in places where a quick, low cost alternative is needed.

 Sometimes vinyl banners serve as a temporary substitute for a more permanent sign which will come later.
-Other times where the site is only temporary -- such as a construction site, or a special event like a family reunion -- a vinyl banner is the only sign that will ever be used.
+Other times where the site is only temporary -- such as a construction site, or a special event like a family reunion -- a full color custom vinyl banner is the only sign that will ever be used.

 The great advantage of banners is that they are made of flexible and lightweight material.
 That means a vinyl banner can be rolled up or folded when it is time to take it down or move it to a new location.
 They are also relatively inexpensive when compared to the alternatives.